 “Gaston” is undoubtedly one of the best villain songs in the history of Disney animated movies.
 It’s charming, funny, and catchy, but not at the expense of why Gaston is such a terrible brute.

 Who would have thought a song written to stroke one’s ego would be amazingly fun?
 And the song has the word “expactorating” in its lyrics, which is an achievement worth noting.
 While Gaston may not have the cache of some other Disney villains, this song might be why he is so popular with film fans.

 Let’s get started with the first of three Oscar nominations.
 Beauty and the Beast aren’t wasting any time.
 After a brief voice-over, the film jumps directly into the first song.

-“Belle” tells you everything you need to do to set up the movie.
-It introduces Belle and Gaston, and each respectively sings about who they are and where they are at in their lives.
-We learn that Belleisn’tt fitting in with the community, and we see everything we need to know about the village.
+“Belle” tells you everything you must do to set up the movie.
+It introduces Belle and Gaston, and each sings about who they are and where they are in their lives.
+We learn that Belle doesn’t fit in with the community, and we see everything we need to know about the village.
 It’s an incredible piece of writing and storytelling.

 2 – Be Our Guest

 Each song in Beauty and the Beast has some outstanding elements, but “Be Our Guest” has them all rolled into one.
 It’s a fun song, a catchy tune, and a complete show-stopper.
 Also, the song tells us the backstories of the castle servants, giving us insight into their personalities and motivations, which makes them essential characters in the rest of our story.
 To get the best effect from the movie, audiences need to feel an emotional attachment to these characters.
 “Be Our Guest” is the song that makes them care about them.
 Did I mention that it’s just entertaining?